dhruvtalwar18/ROS_Bot/README.md

 # ROS_Bot

-Simulating a 2 wheel differential drive robot and adding lidar sensor to it for exploring indoor navigation capabilities of ROS
+Simulating a 2 wheel differential drive robot for implementing particle filter-based localization of the robot mobile robot by using a single lidar sensor under SLAM in ROS environment